-529 - 533 Exchange Street, Geneva NY | Unmarked Location
+529 - 533 Exchange Street, Geneva, New York | Unmarked Location

-In later years the Nester was renamed the Seneca Hotel and began to decline.
+In later years, the Nester was renamed the Seneca Hotel and began to decline.
 It was razed in the 1980s and replaced by the high-rise senior citizen apartment building that occupies the site today.